 The best way to fish for crappie is to use a jig.
 This common way will enable you to fish in different situations without major challenges on the water.
-So, if you intend to go crappie fishing, this guide elaborates the best way to jig for crappie and everything you need to know.
+So, if you intend to go crappie fishing, this guide elaborates on the best way to jig for crappie and everything you need to know.

 Crappie Jig Basics

-Before we delve much into this topic, it’s ideal to understand more about jigging for crappie.
+Before we delve into this topic, it’s ideal to understand more about jigging for crappie.
 A jig is a type of lure with two parts: the head and the body.
 The head of the jig is the hook that contains the shaped, weighty part with an offset eye.
 The jig’s head comes in various styles and shapes, with some being plain while others are painted.
 You can use the plain or painted head, depending on your preference.

 The Best Way to Jig for Crappie for Beginners